-Schools identified for Targeted (Tiers 1 and 2) or Comprehensive (Tier 3) support in the winter 2023 WSIF version are preliminarily identified for recognition when any of the following criteria are met.
-Also, a school must meet the assessment participation requirements in ELA and math for the spring 2022 and spring 2023 statewide assessments.
+Schools identified for Targeted (Tiers 1 and 2) or Comprehensive (Tier 3) support in the winter 2024 WSIF version are preliminarily identified for recognition when any of the following criteria are met.
+Also, a school must meet the assessment participation requirements in ELA and math for the spring 2023 and spring 2024 statewide assessments.

 - a.
-For Comprehensive supports schools, the All Students group must post a gain of at least 0.6765 decile points (top 20 percent threshold cut) from the winter 2023 WSIF to the winter 2024 WSIF, score above the 2.19 threshold identification score, and no student group may post a decline from the winter 2023 to the winter 2024 WSIF. - b.
-For Targeted support schools, all of the school's student groups with a 2023 WSIF score less than 2.19 must not decline from the winter 2023 WSIF to the winter 2024 WSIF.
-In addition, at least two-thirds of the identified student groups must post an increase of at least 0.6765 decile points from the winter 2023 WSIF to the winter 2024 WSIF.
+For Comprehensive supports schools, the All Students group must post a gain of at least 0.45 decile points (top 20 percent threshold cut) from the winter 2024 WSIF to the winter 2025 WSIF, score above the 2.19 threshold identification score, and no student group may post a decline from the winter 2024 to the winter 2025 WSIF. - b.
+For Targeted support schools, all of the school's student groups with a winter 2024 WSIF score less than 2.19 must not decline from the winter 2024 WSIF to the winter 2025 WSIF.
+In addition, at least two-thirds of the identified student groups must post an increase of at least 0.45 decile points from the winter 2024 WSIF to the winter 2025 WSIF.
 Also, no new student groups may fall below the 2.19 threshold cut and at least one student group previously identified for Targeted Support must move above the 2.19 threshold cut. - c.
-Schools identified in the winter 2023 WSIF version for Tier 2: Targeted-Low EL Progress supports must post an EL Progress rate higher than the winter 2023 WSIF threshold cut (13.4 percent) for EL Progress identification.
-In addition, the school must not place in the bottom decile on the EL Progress measure, and not be identified for Targeted EL Progress supports in the most recent WSIF version. - d.
-Schools identified in the winter 2023 WSIF version for Tier 3: Comprehensive Low Grad Rate must post a four-year graduation rate of at least 66.7 percent for the class of 2023.
+Schools identified in the winter 2024 WSIF version for Tier 2: Targeted-Low EL Progress supports must post an EL Progress rate higher than the winter 2024 WSIF threshold cut (13.4 percent) for EL Progress identification.
+In addition, the school must not place in the bottom decile on the EL Progress measure and not be identified for Targeted EL Progress supports in the most recent WSIF version.

+d.
+Schools identified in the winter 2024 WSIF version for Tier 3: Comprehensive Low Grad Rate must post a four-year graduation rate of at least 66.7 percent for the class of 2024.